 Do you live in Dallas and are searching for nearby places to go for a weekend?
 Or perhaps you’re visiting the city and want to get away somewhere fun that’s not too far.
 If you only have a weekend and don’t want to spend it in the car getting to the destination, check out these quick weekend trips from Dallas for families, and be there before dinner!

-There’s something to be said about the small-town feel and what it offers.
+There’s something to be said about the small-town feel and its offers.
 Weekend trips are for relaxing and getting as far as you can from the daily grind or what I call the Big D, right?

-Quick Weekend Trips From Dallas
+Quick Weekend Trips From Dallas For Families

 The Lone Star State has many lovely places to spend time in, but the weekend is all you have when you work all week.
 And who wants to spend their time in the car?
 Not me.

 What’s a quick weekend getaway for you?
 Anything under three hours is what I think a short trip would be.
 East Texas has so many places I’d love to mention because it’s not too far from Dallas, and the area offers fantastic places to relax and spend time in nature.